DPR-droid/2021_11_Programming-for-Data-Analysis-Project-2021/README.md

 - Analysing original data, correlating of Systolic and Diastolic Blood Pressure for Hypertension.
 - What other factors caused the many outliers in the glucose levels?
-- Other distribution for glucose levels and Systolic Blood Pressure
+- Other distribution to closely match Glucose levels and Systolic Blood Pressure
 - Machine learning to allow user to test
 -